New March FFP 5-42×56 High Master FML-TR1 preliminary review – by Bill Meyer

 He wrote a general guide for beginners on how to choose a scope.

 In order to choose the top quality scopes, I (Mari) have added couple of comments to his article in orange.

 Thanks Josh for writing for us and for the enthusiastic shooters just beginning.

-(As of today, reluctantly we are not accepting third party contribution article.
+reluctantly we are not accepting third party contribution article at this moment.

-We will notify on our website where there is a change in company policy.
+We will notify on our website where there is a change.
 Thank you.)